For job seekers everywhere, it can be challenging to look for employment outside the region where your law school is located.

 The Office of Career Strategy and Advancement may restrict or refuse reciprocity privileges to any student or graduate who misuses the facilities or services, or to anyone surpassing a reasonable number of requests during any given year.

-The Reciprocity Request Form is available in the following formats:
+The Reciprocity Request Form is available here.

 Yes.
 Most law schools limit the number of visitors from the same school.
 In addition, most schools limit the number of weeks or months that the reciprocity privilege will be effective.

 As a Villanova student or alumni, you generally may make no more than 3 reciprocity requests in any one calendar year.
 NOTE: virtually all law schools honor a “blackout period” (usually from August to December) during which no reciprocity requests will be processed or honored.
 So, it is important that you plan your requests wisely.

 The Office of Career Strategy and Advancement at Villanova University Charles Widger School of Law will provide reasonable access to resources for alumni and students of law schools outside the Philadelphia area on the terms outlined in the Policy document linked below: